-The Mansfield Library's Archives & Special Collections (A & SC) helps to document the history of Montana and the region by collecting, preserving and providing access to unique, rare and / or valuable books, pamphlets, ephemera, archival and manuscript collections, photographs, maps, oral histories and moving image material.
+The Mansfield Library's Archives and Special Collections helps to document the history of Montana and the region by collecting, preserving and providing access to unique, rare and / or valuable books, pamphlets, ephemera, archival and manuscript collections, photographs, maps, oral histories and moving image material.

 Visit our website: http://www.lib.umt.edu/asc

 Archives West provides access to guides to archival collections and to descriptions of primary source collections held at repositories in the Western United States, including Montana, Idaho, Utah, Washington, Oregon and Alaska.
 Examples of primary source materials held in archival collections include letters, diaries, photographs, scrapbooks, business records, oral histories, official papers of senators and congressmen, and the records of organizations.

 There are more than 25,000 books located in Archives and Special Collections, including nearly 20,000 available for browsing in the Montana Room.
 Information about our books can be found using the library's OneSearch or by using the search box on the Archives and Special Collections homepage.
 Records for our books have also been included in WorldCat.

 Although Archives and Special Collections primarily collects material about Western Montana and its people, the rare book collection in particular includes a range of unique and/or valuable non-Montana items.

 Archives and Special Collections holds over 1,000 manuscript collections (primarily unpublished materials created by individuals, organizations and businesses) focusing on people, events and activities in Montana.
 We also hold the records of several University of Montana departments and entities.